 My reflection on the USPG name change comes into the category of “I could be wrong but . . .”
 I could be wrong, but the change to Us raises a number of questions related to history, theology, missiology, media, politics and sheer practicality.

 First, though, a heartfelt caveat: As an Anglican missiologist and missionary I have for many years had great respect for what is often termed the oldest missionary society in the Anglican Communion.
 What was initially known as the Society for the Propagation of the Gospel was founded in 1701 by members of the Church of England who were concerned about the state of Anglicans in the American colonies.
-It secured a royal charter, but it was an entirely voluntary society in membership and income, and during the 18th century its work spread throughout the Americas, Asia and Africa.
+It secured a royal charter, but it was an entirely voluntary society in membership and income, and during the 18th century its work spread to various parts of the Americas, Asia and Africa.
 Its mission work continued to grow in the 19th century, albeit exceeded by the work of CMS, the Church Missionary Society, founded in 1799.
 In 1965 SPG merged with the UMCA, the Universities Mission to Central Africa, which was founded in 1857 as a response to the mission appeals of David Livingstone, and became the United Society for the Propagation of the Gospel.
-For much of the current century the agency billed itself as USPG: Anglican in World Mission.
+For much of the current century the agency billed itself as USPG: Anglicans in World Mission.